DreamEcho100/lognmaze/data/articles/mazen-mohamed/4- The Difference Between Scripting & Programming language.md

 tags: scripting-language programming-language programming
 image_alt: What is a Scripting language
 image_src: https://vteams.com/wp-content/uploads/2021/01/scripting-languages.jpg
-description: A scripting language is a series of commands that are able to be executed without the need for compiling, it's interpreted line by line into machine code.
+description: A scripting language is a series of commands that can be executed without the need for compiling, it's interpreted line by line into machine code.
 ---

 ## Intro